 What causes Anxiety?

-We actually do not know what caused anxiety, however, there are some agreed causes:
+We do not know what causes anxiety.
+However, there are several agreed causes:

 Just as your child can inherit your brown hair, green eyes, and nearsightedness, a child can also inherit that parent’s anxiety.
-It is not your fault but sometimes anxiety may be learned from family members who are noticeably stressed or anxious around your child.
-For example, a child whose parent is a perfectionist may become a perfectionist too.
-Parents can also contribute to their child’s anxiety without realizing it by the way they respond to their child and how they manage emotions.
+It is not your fault, but sometimes they may learn concerns from family members who are noticeably stressed or anxious around your child.
+For example, a child whose parent is a perfectionist may become a perfectionist.
+Parents can also contribute to their child’s anxiety without realising it.

 Your Child’s Amygdala